TKA Emergency Procedures

 If there is a threat on/near campus, i.e. if the school is placed in a Lockdown or Shelter-in-Place status, extra persons in the vicinity will not deter or diminish the threat, but may only exacerbate the situation and divert critical safety/emergency resources away from where it is needed most.
 PLEASE DO NOT COME TO THE TKA CAMPUS.

 If the situation on campus demands unhindered, immediate communication with safety/emergency personnel, this cannot be accomplished when off-campus callers are attempting to get more information about the situation by calling the school.
 Rest assured that TKA would make every effort to communicate the details of a threatening situation at each appropriate opportunity.
 PLEASE DO NOT CALL THE SCHOOL.
+Parents, please help us by not calling or texting your student(s) during an emergency.
+TKA will provide you with the most accurate information as soon as possible.

 Emergency Telephone Numbers